NuevoFoundation/workshops/content/english/java-tictactoe/activity-5.md

 ### Let's make the computer think

-Previously, we use a `Random` object to randomly generate a move for the computer.
+Previously, we used a `Random` object to randomly generate a move for the computer.
 As a result, the competitiveness of the computer is fairly low.

 In this exercise, we want to increase the difficulty of the game by making optimal decisions for the computer.

-We will do so by adding artificial intelligence into our program with the use the <b>Minimax</b> algorithm (a well-defined procedure that allows computers to solve problems).
+We will do so by adding artificial intelligence into our program with the use of the **Minimax** algorithm (a well-defined procedure that allows computers to solve problems).

 ### Minimax Algorithm